Caveats

 Defining a data class you may find yourself in a situation where a property doesn't have a reasonable default value.
 Actual value may be provided during instantiation or the property's value can be treated as missing.

-The most universal approach (i.e. works in any environment for both TypeScript and Flowtype) going to be the use of null
+The most universal approach (i.e. works in any environment for both TypeScript and Flowtype) going to be the use of null as default value:

 class Entity extends Data {